sulu/docs/system-requirements/100-basic/1250_content-structure.md

 **Definition:**

-The system shall provide a facility to define unlimited individual hierarchical structures independent of the portal content.
+The user shall be provided with facilities to define unlimited individual hierarchical structures independent of the portal content.

 **Specification:**